 –> Check for Internet Protocol Version 4 (TCP/IPv4)

 –> Enter Open DNS preferred IP addresses (18.104.22.168 for the Preferred DNS Server box and 22.214.171.124 for the Alternate one.)

 Open Run Windows (“Windows button + R” or open Run Window from Start Menu) Type ipconfig/flushdns in the black box that appears on the screen.
 The process of installing OpenDNS on your computer is now complete.

-If you want to use Google Public DNS instead of OpenDNS then follow same steps give above just use 126.96.36.199 for Preferred DNS server field and 188.8.131.52 for the Alternate one.
-Again don’t forget to flush the DNS as shown in above method.
+If you want to use Google Public DNS instead of OpenDNS then follow the same steps but use 126.96.36.199 for the Preferred DNS server field and 188.8.131.52 for the Alternate one.
+Again don’t forget to flush the DNS as shown in the above method.